YorberR/YorberR/README.md

 ### Hello 👋

 ## About me

-I am a web developer who uses languages like JavaScript, PHP, and Python to create web applications with frameworks like React and Laravel.
-I use development methodologies such as Github and SCRUM.
+Full-stack developer who transforms operational needs into efficient software solutions.
+I am proficient in modern frameworks such as React, Laravel, Fast-API, and Node.js, with strong knowledge of Git and the terminal.

 ## 🚀 My projects